Akash-M/german-learning-data/data/a2/fill-blanks.md

 29. Er stellt die Flasche _______ Tisch. (auf + movement)
 30. Das Auto steht _______ Garage. (in + location)

+Answers:
-Answers: 1. im 2. ins 3. an der 4. an die 5. in der 6. an den 7. auf dem 8. in die 9. in der 10. zur 11. im 12. auf den 13. in die 14. im 15. auf den 16. an der 17. im 18. in den 19. auf dem 20. auf den 21. an der 22. an die 23. ins 24. im 25. ins 26. an der 27. in die 28. auf dem 29. auf den 30. in der
+1. im 2. ins 3. an der 4. an die 5. in der 6. an den 7. auf dem 8. in die 9. in der 10. zur
+11. im 12. auf den 13. in die 14. im 15. auf den 16. an der 17. im 18. in den 19. auf dem 20. auf den
+21. an der 22. an die 23. ins 24. im 25. ins 26. an der 27. in die 28. auf dem 29. auf den 30. in der

 ---

-## Exercise 5: Separable Verbs
+## Exercise: Separable Verbs

 Fill in the blanks with the correct form of the separable verb.
 These verbs consist of a prefix and a main verb.
 In the present tense, the prefix moves to the end of the sentence.
 In the perfect tense, the prefix attaches to the past participle.
 1. Ich _______ meinen Freund heute _______ (anrufen - present).
 2. Gestern _______ ich früh _______ (aufstehen - past).
 3. Der Zug _______ um 8 Uhr _______ (ankommen - present).